Warburg Pincus-backed NWP buys 5 Lippo malls for US$124m

 NWP Retail was established in 2015 and has a portfolio of over 40 projects spanning the islands of Java, Sumatra and Sulawesi.

-Two of the malls to be acquired - Pejaten Village in Jakarta and Binjai Supermall in Binjai, a satellite city of Medan - are owned by Lippo Malls Indonesia Retail Trust (LMIRT).
+Two of the malls to be acquired -- Pejaten Village in Jakarta and Binjai Supermall in Binjai, a satellite city of Medan - are owned by Lippo Malls Indonesia Retail Trust.
 It has 30 properties across Indonesia worth around S$1.8 billion, according to its website.

 Based on its 2018 annual report, Multipolar's biggest shareholder is PT Inti Anugerah Pratama, which owns a 78 per cent stake.
 Inti Anugerah Pratama in turn is a subsidiary of PT Lippo Karawaci, the property arm of Indonesian conglomerate Lippo Group.

-Daly said NWP Retail will continue to "seek high-potential, attractively priced retail acquisitions and development opportunities across key markets in Indonesia."
+Mr Daly said NWP Retail will continue to "seek high-potential, attractively priced retail acquisitions and development opportunities across key markets in Indonesia".

 The group raised almost US$200 million in February from the Korean Teachers' Credit Union, Citic Securities One-Belt-One-Road Fund and Warburg Pincus.

 Warburg Pincus has also been investing in Asia's expanding property sector, leading a consortium that bought a 20 per cent stake in Vietnam mall operator Vincom Retail JSC in 2013.
 Vincom Retail was Vietnam's biggest initial public offering in 2017, raising US$700 million.
-That record was broken a year later when Vietnam Technological & Commercial Joint Stock Bank raised US$922 million.
+BLOOMBERG